 The ham radio call sign is an ID number which identifies you or your device.
 Make sure you write it down and keep it handy, as you will need it to track your balloon.

-The MicroTrak comes prepped and ready for a trip to near space.
+The BigRedBee comes nearly ready for a trip to near space.
 All you need to do is:

-The MikroTrak will automatically track satellites and acquire a GPS signal assuming it is outside and can see the sky.
-It will transmit an APRS packet every 2 minutes, which will be received by digipeaters and placed online.
+The BigRedBee will automatically track satellites and acquire a GPS signal assuming it is outside and can see the sky.
+It will transmit an APRS packet at either a specified interval or at a rate based on how fast it's moving, which will all be received by digipeaters and placed online.
 To track its progress:

 Your search should give you something like this: